martin-neotech/README/README.md

 JavaScript has no native integer type so a custom Integer type is provided.
 For convenience, this can be disabled through configuration so that the native Number type is used instead.
 Note that this can lead to a loss of precision.

 C# DateTime zone names adhere to the https://www.iana.org/time-zones

+Python 3 int do not have a maximum.
+But is restricted to the Bolt Integer type range.

+> Java long: The long data type is a 64-bit signed two's complement integer.
+It has a minimum value of -9,223,372,036,854,775,808 and a maximum value of 9,223,372,036,854,775,807 (inclusive).

 # Neo4j Drivers